cilori/Interactive_Jupyter/README.md

 What are widgets and why are they useful.

 ### Exercise 0 <a href="https://github.com/lfunderburk/Interactive_Jupyter/blob/master/Notebooks/Jupyter_Widgets.ipynb" target="_blank">Call widgets </a>
+How to call widgets

 ### Exercise 1 <a href="https://github.com/lfunderburk/Interactive_Jupyter/blob/master/Notebooks/Jupyter_Widgets_Function.ipynb" target="_blank">Interact and Interact Manual to connect Functions to Widgets </a>
+How to connect widgets and functions

 ### Exercise 2 <a href="https://github.com/lfunderburk/Interactive_Jupyter/blob/master/Notebooks/Jupyter_Magics.ipynb" target="_blank">Jupyter Magics </a>
+Introducing HTML and Javascript into a Python notebook

 ## The material in this workshop was built using